ljdyer/advent-of-code-2021/readme.md

 I discovered Advent of Code just before the <a href="https://adventofcode.com/2021">2021</a> installment, and decided to challenge myself to complete every puzzle and to publish the results here.

-I was able to get **33** out of 50 stars on the day of release of each puzzle, and am currently working through the remaining ones.
+I was able to get **33** out of 50 stars on the day of release of each puzzle, and finally got the **50**th star on 22nd January 2022.

 ## Notes about the table below